 Becoming a foster parent

 Foster parents open their homes to care for abused and neglected children who need a safe, temporary place to stay.
 Single adults and married couples (with or without children in the home) over the age of 21 can apply to become foster parents.
 This FAQ provides a detailed list of foster parent requirements.
-Prospective foster parents go through extensive training provided at no cost by a child placing agency (CPA) before becoming licensed.
-Foster parents, with the help of their agency, create specific parameters for the children they feel equipped to parent.
+Prospective foster parents go through extensive training provided by a child placing agency (CPA) before becoming licensed.
+Foster parents, with the help of their agency, create specific parameters for the children each family feels equipped to parent.
 This allows families opening their homes to prepare for the age range, gender, and number of children who might come to stay with them.
 The child’s day to day care is in the hands of the foster parents.
-They meet the physical, emotional, medical, educational, spiritual, and recreational health of children in their care.
+Foster parents meet the physical, emotional, medical, educational, spiritual, and recreational health of children in their care.
 Foster children become part of the family for the time they are in the home.

 Matched adoption from foster care